euc-dev/.github/README.md

 All projects welcome contributions from any member of our community.
 To get started contributing, please see our [Contributor Guide](./CONTRIBUTING.md).

 Also please familiarize yourself with the [Code of Conduct](./CODE_OF_CONDUCT.md) and [Developer Certificate of Origin](./Developer%20Certificate%20of%20Origin.md) before contributing.
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.

+## License

+This project is licensed under the Creative Commons Attribution 4.0 International as described in [LICENSE](./LICENSE); you may not use this file except in compliance with the License.

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.